d6lts/google_analytics/README.txt

 You will also need to define what user roles should be tracked.
 Simply tick the roles you would like to monitor.

+You can also track the username and/or user ID who visits each page.
+This data will be visible in Google Analytics as segmentation data.
+If you enable the profile.module you can also add more detailed information about each user to the segmentation tracking.

 All pages will now have the required JavaScript added to the HTML footer can confirm this by viewing the page source from your browser.